 4. Death and disaster happen, be prepared

-Additionally, many friends and associates have gone through the process of loosing a loved one.
-They grieve for their relative, but then are stuck with the task of cleaning out their homes.
+Additionally, many friends and associates have gone through the process of losing a loved one.
+They grieve for their relative but then are stuck with the task of cleaning out their homes.
 Which is harder to deal with?
 The second is far more daunting.
-Invariably, much is tossed into the trash without a second thought because there's not time to handle what wasn't preserved before the person died.
+Invariably, much is tossed into the trash without a second thought because there's not enough time to handle what wasn't preserved before the person died.

 These are just a few of the ways I introduce family history to others.
-There are more ways to share family history and they can be found in my book 21st Century Family Historian available at Amazon.
+To learn more, read the book, Reimagine Family History, available at Amazon.com